-NOTE: Failing the pre-trip inspection of the school bus must be performed in addition to the road test.
+NOTE: Failing the pre-trip inspection will automatically cancel the road test portion of the testing.
 Fees for the road test are not refundable if the test is cancelled due to the vehicle failing to meet vehicle standards under The Highway Traffic Act and its Regulations.

-If you intend to drive a school bus for a school division in Manitoba, or secure employment through a contractor that supplies drivers to Manitoba school divisions, you will be required to obtain a School Bus Operator’s Certificate in addition to holding a Class 1 or Class 2 driver’s licence.
-This Certificate is issued by the Pupil Transportation Unit, Manitoba Education.
+If you intend to operate a school bus for a school division in Manitoba, or secure employment through a contractor that supplies drivers to Manitoba school divisions, you will be required to obtain a School Bus Operator’s Certificate in addition to holding a Class 2F driver’s licence.
+The School Bus Operator's Certificate is issued by the Pupil Transportation Unit, Manitoba Education.

 (i) obtain a school bus operator's certificate from the office of the Pupil Transportation Unit of the Department of Education before operating a school bus carrying passengers;